-This craze (I call it the "crypto rush") has brought crypto currency to the attention of people who may never have thought about investing in crypto, until now.
+This craze (I call it the "crypto rush") has brought crypto currency to the attention of people who may never have thought of investing in crypto, until now.
 However, a quick trip to a Dogecoin community on Facebook or Reddit may leave you with more questions than when you started.
 It can certainly be overwhelming.
 In fact, my own journey down crypto lane left me with more questions than answers (and certainly more frustration).
 Thus, is the reason why I wrote this guide.
 I want to help you get started in crypto - fast and easy.

 What Exactly Is Dogecoin?